batuff/Survival/README.md

    - `-MKM_alpha0` A double representing associated to the linear quadratic &#945; parameter characteristic for X-rays, expressed in Gy<sup>-1</sup>.
 The simulated &#945; parameter will tend to this value for low LET.
 This option is compatible only with the MKM (and tMKM) model, it won't be use if a different model is chosen.
 The default value is 0.312 Gy<sup>-1</sup>, a tipical value representing the Human Salivary Gland (HSG) cell line.

-   - `-MKM_beta0` A double representing associated to the linear quadratic $\beta$ parameter characteristic for X-rays, expressed in Gy<sup>-2</sup>.
-The simulated $\beta$ parameter will tend to this value for low LET.
+   - `-MKM_beta0` A double representing associated to the linear quadratic &#946; parameter characteristic for X-rays, expressed in Gy<sup>-2</sup>.
+The simulated &#946; parameter will tend to this value for low LET.
 This option is compatible only with the MKM (and tMKM) model, it won't be use if a different model is chosen.
 The default value is 0.073 Gy<sup>-2</sup>, a tipical value representing the Human Salivary Gland (HSG) cell line.

- - `-MKM_rNucleus` The radius of the cell expressed in $\mu$m.
+ - `-MKM_rNucleus` The radius of the cell expressed in &#956;m.
 This option is compatible only with the MKM (and tMKM) model, it won't be use if a different model is chosen.
 The default value is 4.611 &#956;m, a tipical value representing the Human Salivary Gland (HSG) cell line.

  - `-MKM_rDomain` The radius of domains wich constitute the MKM nucleus expressed in &#956;m.
 This option is compatible only with the MKM (and tMKM) model, it won't be use if a different model is chosen.
 The default value is 0.365 &#956;m, a tipical value representing the Human Salivary Gland (HSG) cell line.